Service Level Agreements Explained: How to Write One

 Both an organization and a service provider must take part in the SLA draft creation process to fully realize the benefits of an SLA.

-What's the difference between SLAs and contracts?
-A contract is designed to last for a year or more while SLAs are built to be revised on a regular basis depending on the type of service and the listed requirements.
+A contract is designed to last for a year or more, while SLAs are built to be revised on a regular basis, depending on the type of service and the listed requirements.
 The contract can then refer simply to the agreed SLA and still be legally binding.

-You'll come across three types of SLAs: customer, internal and multi-level service-level agreements.
+You'll come across three types of SLAs: customer, internal, and multi-level service-level agreements.
+The structure of your SLA will depend on who it serves and how your services are delivered.

-A customer SLA contains expected service details, service availability provisions, responsibilities of both parties, escalation matrix, cancellation terms, and penalties in case of inability to meet SLA metrics.
+Customer-based SLA A customer SLA outlines expected service details, service availability provisions, responsibilities of both parties, an escalation matrix, cancellation terms, and penalties in the event of inability to meet SLA metrics.
+A business onboarding an accounting tool may negotiate to align on expectations and service level details.
+Or an MSP agrees to provide 24/7 support, proactive system monitoring, and quarterly reviews for a healthcare client.

 • Agreement overview is the first section of an SLA.
 It introduces both parties, shares details of services to be provided, and the start date.

-• Stakeholders refer to the section that clearly define the details of parties involved in an SLA and their responsibilities.
+• Stakeholders refer to the section that clearly defines the details of parties involved in an SLA and their responsibilities.

-• Service description, or description of services, describes the details of every service along with turnaround times.
+• Service description outlines the details of every service, including turnaround times.
 This section also sheds light on how a service provider delivers services, their operation hours, dependency locations, processes, and technologies.
-A service also must add whether they will offer maintenance services.
+A service must also add whether they will offer maintenance services.

 • Service performance defines the performance measurement levels and metrics an organization will use to measure the service levels of services provided.
 A service provider and an organization must agree on this list of levels and metrics before adding them to an SLA.